guzzle/guzzle/README.rst

     // The response is an object
     echo $response->getStatusCode() . "\n";
-    // Echo the raw HTTP request
+    // Cast the request to a string to see the raw HTTP request message echo $request;
-    echo $request;
-    // Echo the raw HTTP response
+    // Cast the response to a string to see the raw HTTP response message echo $response;
-    echo $response;

 POST to a Solr server